balajirags/sport_image_classification/README.md

 # sport_classification_service #

 ## Problem statement ##
 We aim to address the challenge of accurate and efficient sport image classification within our service.
 The goal is to enhance the precision of categorizing sports based on user-provided images by leveraging a Convolutional Neural Network (CNN) model trained on a diverse sport-specific dataset.

+Kaggle data set used - https://www.kaggle.com/datasets/sidharkal/sports-image-classification

+## Solution ##
-As a part of this application, a pre-trained model -Inceptionv3 was further trained with a dataset containing images of different sports classes- cricket, wrestling, tennis, badminton, soccer, swimming, and karate and wrapped as tf-serving.
+As a part of this application, a pre-trained model - Inceptionv3 was further trained with a dataset containing images of different sports classes- cricket, wrestling, tennis, badminton, soccer, swimming, and karate and wrapped as tf-serving(based on the above kaggle dataset).
 The trained model has an accuracy of 94% in classifying the sport.
 Please note the training dataset contained only 7 sport classes [cricket, wrestling, tennis, badminton, soccer, swimming, and karate]

-## Solution ##
-Build a Api which given a url of an image will return the predictions based on the classes it has been trained.

-Solution Architecture:
+### Solution Architecture ###
 ![Alt text](image.png)

 ## Note ##
  Images, model are checked into the repo making it a large repo interms of size.
 Hence git-lfs was used to store file greater than 100MB.
 Follow the installation instructions for git-lfs [here](https://git-lfs.com/).